What is Inflation?

-The money supply can increase in a variety of ways, namely if governments print more money or make credit more easily accessible.
-Lower interest rates may also spur consumer borrowing and lead to an increase in money supply.
+The money supply can increase in a variety of ways, namely, if governments print more money or make credit more easily accessible.
+Lower interest rates may spur consumer borrowing and lead to an increase in the money supply.
 In the diagram above, we can see that an influx of money in an environment where demand remains the same will result in a devaluation of the currency in question.

 Effects of inflation

 When the price of goods increase, so will revenues and, subsequently, profits for private enterprises.
 The influx of capital will enable businesses to expand their operations by hiring more employees.

 2. Decrease in the real value of debt

 As explained above, inflation is associated with a decrease in interest rates.
 Low interest rates will cause the value of debt and related debt instruments to decrease.
 This may incentivize consumer spending as consumers may be more inclined to take on more debt during the period.
 On the other hand, businesses may struggle to sell bonds to finance their operations, as bonds would become less attractive investments.